Art: Ceramics Concentration

 The world of ceramics offers endless possibilities for self-expression and exploration, whether you choose to create functional pottery, intricate sculptures, or innovative ceramic installations.
 Embrace the tactile nature of the medium as you unleash your creativity, hone your skills, and leave a lasting impression through the art of ceramics.

-Gain exposure and refine your talents through NGU’s literary and arts publication, “The Mountain Laurel.”
-Published work in an annual magazine + helpful feedback from professional artists.
-All to help you grow as an artist.
+• Contribute to NGU’s Arts Publication: Get exposure and refine your talents through NGU’s literary and arts publication, “The Mountain Laurel.”
+Publish your work in an annual magazine and get helpful feedback from professional artists.

 Studio Art Year 1